northbridge-sys/en-lsl-framework/README.md

     if (llJsonGetValue(json, ["op"]) != "ping") return; // only respond if "op"="ping"

+    enLog_Info("Got ping from " + token);

     // respond to request, adding "timestamp" value to json enLEP_Respond(
-        token, // token must be returned, since that's how source_script knows which request this response relates to source_link, // you may send messages to any link or script, not just source_link and source_script source_script, // however, typically you'd only respond to the source_link and source_script that sent the request llJsonSetValue(json, ["timestamp"], llGetTimestamp()),
+        source_link, // you may send messages to any link or script, not just source_link and source_script source_script, // however, typically you'd only respond to the source_link and source_script that sent the request token, // token must be returned, since that's how source_script knows which request this response relates to llJsonSetValue(json, ["bounce"], llGetTimestamp()),
-        data
+        data // we never touch data, but it's generally good practice to return it, in case we want to use it for on-the-wire storage
     );
 }